yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 Don't forget, Haskell uses functions and types a lot.
 It is thus very easy to define them.
-The syntax was particularly well thought for these objects.
+The syntax was particularly well thought out for these objects.

 <h4 id="a-type-example">A Type Example</h4>

-The usual way is to declare the type of your function.
-This is not mandatory.
-The compiler is smart enough to discover it for you.
+Although it is not mandatory, type information for functions is usually made explicit.
+It's not mandatory because the compiler is smart enough to discover it for you.
+It's a good idea because it indicates intent and understanding.

 Let's play a little.